10 Things Women Who Have Lupus Should Know About Pregnancy

-Lupus patients are at a higher risk for pre-eclampsia (increased blood pressure occurring after 20 weeks of pregnancy in a previously normal woman), HELLP syndrome (Hemolysis, Elevated Liver Enzymes, Low Platelets), hypertension, renal insufficiency, urinary tract infections, and diabetes.
+Lupus patients are at a higher risk for pre-eclampsia (increased blood pressure occurring after 20 weeks of pregnancy in a previously normal woman), HELLP syndrome (Hemolysis, Elevated Liver Enzymes, Low Platelets), hypertension, renal insufficiency, blood clots, preterm delivery, abnormal blood counts, urinary tract infections, and diabetes.
 Diabetes and hypertension occur more commonly in women taking steroids during pregnancy.
 Blurry vision, headaches, abdominal pain, and decreased frequency of urination could indicate a rise in your blood pressure.

 Pregnancy loss (or miscarriages) may occur in approximately one-fifth of lupus pregnancies.
 They are more likely to occur in women with high blood pressure, active lupus disease, active kidney disease, or antiphospholipid antibodies (aPL).
 Antiphospholipid syndrome (APS) is an autoimmune disorder caused by aPL attacking vascular structures in the body.
 As a result, this disorder leads to an increased tendency to form abnormal blood clots in the veins and arteries of the legs, lungs, or placenta.
 For this reason, it is important for lupus patients to be screened for aPL (especially those women who have experienced a miscarriage previously).
 Women with a history of miscarriage(s) and antiphospholipid antibodies are commonly prescribed aspirin and a blood thinner (heparin) to prevent recurrence.